-We aspire to a future where all Aucklanders, and all who are visiting or can be advanced through connected, transport a reality.
-We aspire to a future where all Aucklanders, and all here, are truly thriving.
-And we believe this future is one that can be
+We aspire to a future where all Aucklanders, and all who are visiting or doing business here, are truly thriving.
+And we believe this future is one that can be advanced through connected, safe and sustainable transport.
+We know we can and must play an integral role in making this vision for Auckland's transport a reality.
+We aspire to a future where all Aucklanders, and all who are visiting or doing business here, are truly thriving.
+And we believe this future is one that can be advanced through connected, safe and sustainable transport system and services.
+At Auckland Transport we know and understand the stewardship role we have and that it is integral to making this vision for Auckland's transport a reality.

 This document reports on our activities, highlights and challenges over the 2022/23 financial year.
-We also share with you our efforts to pursue a different approach to serve the people right, deeply understand our customers and communities, and deliver what we
+We also share with you our efforts to pursue a different approach to serve the people of Auckland and those who visit our city.
+Our focus now is on how we, as an organisation, change, get the basics right, deeply understand our customers and communities, and deliver what we say we are going to.